 In a desolate scree of red rocks the road deteriorated into a washboard of rivulets fed from the last snowfields on the slopes.
-Primitive wooden galleries, supposed to protect the road from avalanches, which had half collapsed during the winter forced them into often hair-raising maneuvers.
+Primitive wooden galleries, supposed to protect the road from avalanches but half collapsed during the winter, forced them into often hair-raising maneuvers.

-Deep snow still covered Djvari Pass, the Pass of the Cross, the road a narrow, washed-out riverbed between snow walls as tall as a man.
+Deep snow still covered Djvari Pass, the Pass of the Cross, the road a narrow, washedout riverbed between snow walls as tall as a man.

-Right and left sheep wandered single file across the snowfields, the low sun projecting a fantastic shadow play of animals and riders onto the white hillsides.
+Right and left the sheep wandered single file across the snow, the low sun projecting a fantastic shadow play of animals and riders onto the white hillsides.